shkim04/shkim04.github.io/blog/1/how-to-use-react-swiper.en.md

 ```

 ## Install Swiper modules
-In index.js under the Slider folder, I imported only 4 modules from swiper library that are Navigation, Pagination, EffectFade, Autoplay.
+In index.js under the Slider folder, I imported only 4 modules from swiper library that are **Navigation, Pagination, EffectFade, Autoplay**.
 If you want to use other modules, you need to import the modules as well. you can find other modules on [the website](https://swiperjs.com/swiper-api#modules) and their purposes.

 Now, the Slider component could look like:
 ```js